mdzunic/annotationCounter/README.md

 ### 1.0.0

-Initial release of ...
+Initial release of extension.

 ### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.
+Fixed packages, better regex for comments.

 -----------------------------------------------------------------------------------------------------------